Somatostatin receptor antagonist: Radiolabeled somatostatin receptor antagonists in Peptide Radionuclide Receptor Therapy (PRRT)

 Somatostatin receptor antagonists are also being developed as therapeutic agents in peptide radionuclide receptor therapy (PRRT) due to the wider binding of antagonists compared to agonists.
 Research indicated the antagonist Lu-DOTA-JR11 showed higher tumor uptake, more double-strand breaks within tumor cells, longer adherence time to tumors and improved tumor-to-kidney dose ratio.

 Moreover, another study finds out that radioactive atom, terbium-161 (161Tb), that can release short-ranged electrons, can combine with somatostatin receptor antagonists which localize at the cell membrane, giving an alternative solution, rather than the currently clinically used lutetium-somatostatin receptor agonist, which localize at the cytoplasm and nucleus.
 Moreover, Tb-antagonist in vitro shows 102-fold more potent than Lu-antagonist in inhibiting tumor cell growth and prolonging survival of mice, which is trusted to be due to its high linear energy transfer.
 This result is further repeated and confirmed in vivo, showing the high potential and strengths of radiolabeled somatostatin receptor antagonists to treat neuroendocrine neoplasms.

 Further potential

 Other compounds other than radiolabelled somatostatin receptor antagonists have also been studied.
 Cyclosomatostatin is one such compound.
 Contrary to previously discussed compounds, cyclosomatostatin does not contain a radionuclide.
-It is an non-selective somatostatin receptor antagonist, inhibiting the effects of somatostatin on target cells in the gastrointestinal (GI) tract, pancreas, hypothalamus, and central nervous system (CNS).
+It is a non-selective somatostatin receptor antagonist, inhibiting the effects of somatostatin on target cells in the gastrointestinal (GI) tract, pancreas, hypothalamus, and central nervous system (CNS).
 Cyclosomatostatin is used as a research chemical to investigate the effects of somatostatin on different cell types by antagonizing its receptors.
 However it acts as an agonist in SH-SY5Y neuroblastoma cells.

 Cyclosomatostatin is also known by the following names: